Tris-ares/2DOF_5R/README.md

 * The length l of the second link of the kinematic chain, the one attached to the end effector (in blue/green [here](http://i.imgur.com/A3rcZ1F.jpg)).

-Thanks to a [quick workspace study](http://imgur.com/a/1bJ1g), it would seem that a relatively small a distance, with l greater than L is a good combination to have a workspace large enough to write a small text ( a tweet for exemple uses no more than 140 characters ).
+Thanks to a [quick workspace study](http://imgur.com/a/1bJ1g), it would seem that a relatively small a distance, with l equal or greater than L is a good combination to have a workspace large enough to write a small text ( a tweet for exemple uses no more than 140 characters ).

 ##Software :